P. L. Light Systems Expert Articles: Light Uniformity – Comparing LED and HPS Luminaires

 Light uniformity is the measure of light levels at a specific distance from a light source, at the canopy level, showing the difference in intensity between the highest and lowest measured values.
 For example, in a light plan with a maximum value of 1000μmol, and a minimum value of 500μmol, the uniformity would be 50%.
 Light uniformity is important because you need the luminaires’ light output to be distributed evenly across the surface of the crop to ensure even photosynthesis and uniform plant growth.
 When lighting is not uniform in a growing space, plants can dry out at different times, and you can have some plants developing faster and others slower.
 Uneven light creates varying daily light integrals (DLI) within a space, creating areas where intensity may be too low―consequently delaying flowering and compromising yields compared to areas of the crop receiving higher intensities.

 To ensure proper light uniformity, grow light companies will create a customized light plan for your application.
-A light plan calculates the best possible coordination of luminaires in terms of their distance and orientation from one another as well as the crop.
+A light plan calculates the best possible coordination of grow lights in terms of their distance and orientation from one another as well as the crop.
 It should be noted that all luminaires are different in their layouts.
-Reflectors on HPS luminaires differ from one manufacturer to another and some manufacturers, like P.L.
+Reflectors on HPS lights differ from one manufacturer to another and some manufacturers, like P.L.
 Light Systems, offer multiple reflectors with different distribution patterns to accommodate different styles of growing and layouts.
 This is also true with LEDs, as individual diodes for these luminaires come in different distributions.
-One manufacturer’s light plan may differ from another, not just with the pattern of luminaire layout but also the number of luminaires it will take to reach the targeted light level and uniformity.
+One manufacturer’s light plan may differ from another, not just with the pattern of grow light layout but also the number of luminaires it will take to reach the targeted light level and uniformity.
 For this reason, P.L.
 Light Systems advises growers to strongly consider a light plan that shows a guaranteed uniformity and light level.
-Take note that the target light level at crop canopy, should always be the starting point of a light plan, then all other factors that will affect the layout and performance of the luminaires should be considered to determine how to achieve the desired light level, with optimal uniformity and efficiency.
+Take note that the target light level at the crop canopy should always be the starting point of a light plan.
+Then, all other factors that will affect the layout and performance of the luminaires should be considered to determine how to achieve the desired light level, with optimal uniformity and efficiency.

 HID luminaires